 Description: Specifies the percentage of the maximum log size to keep on cleanup.
-Possible values: Any integer number between 0 and 100

 Client Connection Limit

 Description: Specifies the maximum number of simultaneous connections to the storage node by the agents that perform backup, recovery, or operations with archives (such as validation, replication, or cleanup).